Verizon Business: Networks

 The company provides Private IP services and networks, as well as managed WAN and LAN services, among other networking services.
 Verizon also operates a global IP network that reaches 150 countries.
 In January 2012, Verizon began its Private IP Wireless (LTE) service, which combines 4G LTE with Verizon’s MPLS IP VPN.

 Cloud computing and data centers

-The division offers cloud and data center services through its eleven cloud-enabled data centers that the company owns and operates throughout the world.
+Verizon Business offers cloud and data center services through its 11 cloud-enabled data centers.
 Six of these are in the United States, including NAP of the Americas, its flagship Internet exchange point and colocation center.
-Verizon also owns and operates approximately 50 regional data centers around the world and has network access points in the United States, Europe and Latin America.
-Verizon Enterprise Solutions is able to offer colocation and managed services through these data centers.
+Verizon also has approximately 50 regional data centers and has network access points in the United States, Europe and Latin America.
+Verizon offers colocation and managed services through these data centers.

 In August 2011, Verizon purchased CloudSwitch.
-CloudSwitch's software allowed Verizon to offer enterprise clients the ability to use their existing applications with cloud services.
+CloudSwitch's software allowed Verizon to offer clients the ability to use their existing applications with cloud services.